Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 - CreateService
 - RemoveAccount

 ===== Validation
 \
-- *CreateService:* The redeemer allows creating of a new subscription sevice by minting only one unique Token.
+- *CreateService:* The redeemer allows creating of a new subscription sevice by minting only one unique Service Token.

   - validate that out_ref must be present in the Transaction Inputs

-  - validate that the redeemer only mints a single CIP68 compliant merchant Token
+  - validate that the redeemer only mints a single CIP68 compliant Service Token

 - *RemoveAccount:*

-  - validate that the redeemer only burns a single CIP68 compliant merchant NFT Token.
+  - validate that the redeemer only burns a single CIP68 compliant Service NFT Token.
 \

 ==== Spend Purpose

 ===== Datum
 \
+- `service_fee`: AssetClass type for the amount to pay for a subscription service
+- `service_fee_qty`: Amount of the funds to pay for a service.
 - `penalty_fee`: AssetClass type for the amount of fees to be deducted when subscriber cancels the subscription.
 - `penalty_fee_qty`: Amount of the penalty fees.
-- cip-68 requirements
+- cip-68 requirements : Any other requirements
 \

 ===== Redeemer